 Your cart is currently empty!

-Get Your Free Horse Arena Lighting Design
+Get Your Free Horse Arena Lighting Plan

-What Is Horse Arena Lighting Design?
+What is Horse Arena Lighting Design?

 How Many Lumens Do You Need to Light a Riding Arena?

 Lumens is not necessarily the best approach here.
 We would recommend that you start with the foot candles needed.
 Then let us create a lighting plan that will specify the proper light fixture to meet your needs.
-For those who need lumens per sq ft, the formula is 1 lumen/sq ft = 1 foot candle.
+For those who need lumens per sq ft, the formula is 1 lumen/sq ft = 1-foot candle.
 We can provide a foot candle recommendation for your specific space if needed.

 Are There Any Special Considerations for Indoor Horse Arena Lighting Design or Outdoor Horse Arena?

-What Are the Recommended Horse Arena Lighting Standards?
+What are the Recommended Horse Arena Lighting Standards?

-What Is An Arena Lighting Design Calculator?
+What is an Arena Lighting Design Calculator?

 We’ve heard a few horror stories where customers only use calculators and then find out the lighting is horrible.
 The type of light you choose is even more important than the number of fixtures you use.